 This activity includes funds for Community Enhancement Fund (CoEF) program grants.
-Almost 93% of the nearly \$37 million allocation in this activity has been paid to the 40 CoEF grant recipients providing significant community enhancements throughout lower Manhattan.
-Approximately \$9,000 was charged to this activity over the past quarter for reimbursements to the Alliance for Downtown New York.
-The remaining funds in this activity will be used for the ongoing Corlears Hook Park and Grand Street Settlement projects, and possible the South Street Seaport Museum Thompson Warehouse renovation.
+Approximately 93% of the nearly \$37 million allocation in this activity has been paid to the 40 CoEF grant recipients providing significant community enhancements throughout lower Manhattan.
+Approximately \$75,000 was charged to this activity over the past quarter for reimbursements to the Alliance for Downtown New York and Grand Street Settlement.
+The remaining funds in this activity will be used cover costs associated with the two aforementioned recipients' projects as well as the ongoing Corlears Hook Park project and the South Street Seaport Museum Thompson Warehouse renovation.

-The current subrecipient agreement with the City of New York Department of Parks and Recreation (DPR) calls for the renovation and restoration of a comfort station at Corlears Hook Park.
-This project is underway and expected to be completed in early 2021.
-Phase 1 of the Grand Street Settlement project is nearing completion with final reimbursements expected to be processed over the next few months.
+The current Corlears Hook Park project subrecipient agreement with the City of New York Department of Parks and Recreation (DPR) calls for the renovation and restoration of a comfort station at the park.
+This project was underway and expected to be completed in early 2021.
+Phase 1 of the Grand Street Settlement project was completed with final reimbursements processed and expected to be paid shortly.
 Additional funds are being sought for Phases 2 and 3 of this major renovation project that benefits a very diversified and low income community.

-LMDC Staff continues to work with these grant recipients to further their projects and process outstanding payment requisitions.
+Each of these projects have been significantly impacted by the current Pandemic.
+LMDC Staff will continue to work with these grant recipients to further their projects to the extent possible and process outstanding payment requisitions during the New York State mandated construction stoppage.

+This Report Period Cumulative Actual Total / Expected

+Total Total

 of Non-business 0 30/0

-This Report Period Cumula Cumulative Actual Total / Expected
+Т This Report Period Cumulativ Cumulative Actual Total / Expected

 Low Mod Total Low Mod Total Low/Mod

 of Persons 0 0 0 0/65592 0/91934 0/176797 0

-Grantee Activity Number: CCE-1101-AAE

-Activity Title: Asian Americans for Equality
+CCE-1101-AAE Asian Americans for Equality